Skip to main content

 How much does a Thailand visa cost from Dubai?

 Visa exemption is free.
-The eVOA costs USD 35 (approximately AED 128).
-The single-entry tourist visa costs USD 40 (approximately AED 147) and the multiple-entry tourist visa costs USD 200 (approximately AED 734), plus additional preparation costs.
+The single-entry tourist e-Visa costs USD 40 (approximately AED 147) and the multiple-entry tourist visa costs USD 200 (approximately AED 734), applied online at thaievisa.go.th, plus preparation costs.
+The eVOA (USD 35, approximately AED 128) applies only to the small Visa-on-Arrival list of nationalities.
 OraVisa service fees vary by visa type — contact us for a personalised quote.

 Visa Exemption: FreeeVOA Fee: USD 35 (~AED 128)Tourist Visa (Single): USD 40 (~AED 147)Tourist Visa (Multiple): USD 200 (~AED 734)